Interview with Harold Allen

 TO: And what do you think was the most important battle of the war?

 HA: When the Second Front was opened.
 When the German, when the Germans tried to invade Russia and they tried to get in to Moscow and Stalingrad managed to keep them at bay.
 It was the first time that the Germans had known defeat.
 That was the turning point.
-And there was a big lobby to open the second front because there was a lot of opposition to it because they didn’t want anything to do with the communist Russians.
-In the end they had to accept.
+And there was a big lobby to open the Second Front because there was a lot of opposition to it because they didn’t want anything to do with the communist Russians.
+But in the end they had to accept.
 The Germans just got near to Moscow.

 TO: And do you remember when America joined the war?